OctopusDeploy/blog/blog/2022-q1/an-introduction-to-build-servers/q1content-template.md

 - Once that deadline passes, no one can commit again until someone has manually created and tested a build.
 - If there are problems with code, the team must address those problems instead of moving forward.

-As you can see, in this scenario the team battles time limits and manual interventions that don't need to exist because of automation.
+As you can see, in this scenario the team battles hurdles that don't need to exist because of automation.
 A build server will repeatedly do all this for you throughout the day, and without those human-caused delays.

 But CI doesn’t just mean less time spent on manual tasks or the death of arbitrary deadlines, either.
 By automatically taking these steps many times a day, you’ll fix problems sooner and your results will become far more predictable.
 This, ultimately, helps you deploy through your pipeline with more confidence.